-- Failure encountered during the testing connection step - 1.
-Take note of the systems specified in the error message. - 2.
-Ensure the server address for all systems can be resolved from all other systems. - 3.
-Ensure that the HTTPS port (default of 443) and system port (default of 8003) is accessible from all systems. - Failure encountered when updating the cluster truststore - 1.
-Take note of the systems specified in the error message. - 2.
-Ensure that the <mss-install>/server/etc directory is writable. - 3.
-Ensure that <mss-install>/server/etc/system-trustcerts.bcfks can be opened with KeyStore Explorer. - 4.
+- Failure encountered during the testing connection step - a.
+Take note of the systems specified in the error message. - b.
+Ensure the server address for all systems can be resolved from all other systems. - c.
+Ensure that the HTTPS port (default of 443) and system port (default of 8003) is accessible from all systems. - Failure encountered when updating the cluster truststore - a.
+Take note of the systems specified in the error message. - b.
+Ensure that the <mss-install>/server/etc directory is writable. - c.
+Ensure that <mss-install>/server/etc/system-trustcerts.bcfks can be opened with KeyStore Explorer. - d.
 If a non-default configuration is being used, ensure that these properties are set correctly in <mss-install>/server/conf/container.properties: